pieterjanv/ansible-local-facts/README.md

     recursive: yes

 # When calling a role that may or may not use locally scoped facts, we have
-# to wrap it with the `call` role to ensure that our facts remain local.
+# to wrap it with `pieterjanv.localscope.include_role` to ensure that our facts
+# cannot be overwritten by the called role.
-# To wrap a role with the `call` role, set the parameters as you would set them
+# To wrap a role, set the `include_role` parameters as usual, and include the
-# on `include_role`, but under `vars.target` instead.
+# role arguments under the `input` parameter.
-# The values under the `vars.input` key are set on `local.input` in the called
+# The values under the `input` parameter are set on `local.input` in the called
-# role.
-# Pass ordinary arguments to the role as you would normally, except for the
-# for the parameters named `target` and `input`.
-As these have special meaning,
-# they can be set at `vars.target.target` and `vars.target.input`, respectively.
+# role, as well as being available as regular variables.
 - name: Include a nested role
-  ansible.builtin.include_role:
-    name: pieterjanv.localscope.call
-  vars:
-    target:
+  pieterjanv.localscope.include_role:
     name: some_one.some_collection.some_role
     input:
       some_local_var: some value
-    some_ordinary_var: some other value
+      eagerly_evaluated: "{{ local.some_key }}"
+  # will default to a dictionary with only the `changed` and `failed` keys
+  register: nested_output

 - name: Use the locally scoped facts knowing they have not been overwritten
   debug: